 vi.
 Furthermore, forgiveness does not necessarily shield someone from the civil or practical consequences of their sin.
 For example, a homeowner may personally forgive the man who robbed his house, yet it is still appropriate for the robber to be arrested and put in jail.
 On a personal level, forgiveness is required.
 On a civil and societal level, the man should be punished by the magistrates (Romans 13).

 vii.
 Nevertheless, the principle clearly stands.
-In context, this parable was given to make us more forgiving,, not less forgiving.
-No one could reasonable read this parable and think that Jesus was trying to restrict the forgiveness of His disciples.
+In context, this parable was given to make us more forgiving, not less forgiving.
+No one could reasonably read this parable and think that Jesus was trying to restrict the forgiveness of His disciples.

 viii.
 People who read this, "Therefore be somewhat stingy with forgiveness as your Father in heaven is somewhat stingy with forgiveness" miss the whole point of the parable.
 Instead, Therefore be merciful, just as your Father also is merciful (Luke 6:36).

 ix.
 From his heart: This makes the command all the stronger.
 "If we forgive in words only, but not from our hearts, we remain under the same condemnation."
 (Spurgeon)

 c.
 So My heavenly Father also will do to you: It would be wrong to make this into the idea that unforgiveness itself is the unforgivable sin.
 It is better to say that forgiveness is evidence of truly being forgiven, and that habitual unforgiveness may show that a person's heart has never really been touched by the love of Jesus.

 i.
 "Those who will not forgive cannot expect to be forgiven."
 (France) As James later wrote, judgment is without mercy to the one who has shown no mercy.
 (James 2:13)

 ii.
 Additionally, we remember the punishment of the unforgiving man in the parable of Jesus: the master delivered him to the torturers.
 There are many poor souls who are tortured by their own unforgiveness toward others.